 Sample location target points were established from the previous pilot study and focussing on a depth range of 6-11m where encrusting sponge communities dominated the benthic community.
-Because four locations in this group were located in the marine reserve a method was sought that would involve the least possible disturbance and still provide for a quantitative time series measurement of community health, in the form of percentage cover.
+Because four locations in this group were located in the marine reserve a method was sought that would involve the least possible disturbance and still provide a quantitative time series measurement of community health, in the form of percentage cover.
 To achieve this, at each site two concrete markers with stainless eye bolts and a short (1.5m) rope attached to a float were positioned in a suitable place on the bottom to create a transect where five replicate photo points could be permanently fixed.
 Measurement and position on this transect line were recorded at the time the photos were taken to allow for future surveys to relocate the permanent photo quadrats.
 Once the transect end-point blocks were positioned, a temporary float line was attached to the zero end.
 The survey boat took a final GPS waypoint from this line at the surface with the float line held taught to accurately fix the location for further surveys.
 An example of one of the zero point blocks is pictured in Figure 5 below.
+Also see Appendix 2 for maps of the four rocky reef transect located outside of the Motukaroro marine reserve.